 The Project supports many types of website including those described here:

-CMS.
+CMS websites.
 These are websites that use Content Management Systems such as MediaWiki or WordPress.
-It is possible to integrate TNG with both WordPress and Drupal CMS systems.
+It is possible to integrate TNG (see below) with both WordPress and Drupal CMS systems.

 MediaWiki.
 This is the software used by Wikipedia and many other websites and provides a simple way of creating web pages.
 Trusted viewers can be allowed to edit the pages as well as the site owner, or they can be restricted to just one person.

 WordPress.
-This is the most used CMS in the world used by multinational organisations, media websites and small businesses alike.
+This is the most used CMS in the world used by multinational organisations, media websites, small businesses and genealogists alike.
 The software is installed on the Project webserver and can be used free of charge.

 Each TNG site you have needs a licence from the author.
 The Guild will send you a link to purchase one, for sites under this type.
 If you want a site which you will manage (as below) you will need your own licence to effect upgrading.